-Different banks offer different types of account – some called deposit, and some named savings.
-Generally the difference is simply in the name.
+Different banks offer different accounts - some called deposit and some named savings.
+Generally, the difference is only the name itself!

-SAVINGS ACCOUNT: Savings and deposit bank accounts are for lump sum or regular input savers.
+SAVINGS ACCOUNT: As a rule, savings and deposit bank accounts are for lump sum or regular input savers.

 The essence of these facilities is saving for the future, or to prepare for some unforeseen event.

-You do not normally receive a cheque book or cash card with a regular deposit/savings account, though there is crossover between some other types.
+You do not usually receive a cheque book or cash card with a regular deposit/savings account.
+But, there can be a crossover between some other types.

-Some current accounts offer incentives by way of increased interest rates on your funds if you keep a good balance.
+Some bank current accounts offer incentives.
+You can get increased interest rates on your funds if you keep a good balance.

-Savings accounts normally provide the option for you to withdraw funds at short notice, but this can vary according to the one you have.
-It is also possible with online banking in particular, to be able to instantly transfer money out of your savings fund if needed.
+Most savings accounts provide the option for you to withdraw funds at short notice.
+But, this can vary according to the one you have.
+It is also possible, with online banking in particular, to 'instantly' transfer money out of your savings fund - if needed.

-Comparatively, they are not fixed term portfolios and it may be possible to withdraw, transfer, or close the account at any time – depending upon the terms and conditions for that particular account.
-There might be additional penalties written into the terms you agree to.
+They are not fixed term portfolios.
+It may be possible to withdraw, transfer, or close the account at any time.
+It depends on the terms and conditions for each particular account.
+There might also be additional penalties written into the terms that you agree to.

-Standard savings accounts can be linked to various investments, such as ISAs for instance.
-Interest may be paid either net or gross of income tax, depending upon your own circumstances.
+Standard savings accounts can link to various investments, such as ISAs for instance.
+Interest gets paid either net or gross of Income Tax, depending on your own circumstances.

 The fixed term option is the norm and the length of the term varies.
 It is often for one year or more.
-The length of the term decides the rate of interest you receive, with a longer term commitment attracting an enhanced rate of interest.
+The length of the term decides the rate of interest you receive.
+A longer term commitment attracts an enhanced rate of interest.
 The interest rate can be variable or fixed.
-It is important to ascertain this before entering into agreement.
+It is important to ascertain this before entering into an agreement.

-Your deposited money is effectively locked away for the agreed term, with no access to it for emergency funds, so should only be a home for investment money after your have taken care of your day to day needs and emergency requirements.
+Your deposited money gets 'locked away' for the agreed term, with no access to it for emergency funds.
+So, it should only be a home for investment money after you have taken care of your day to day needs and emergency requirements.

-Some deposit accounts allow for early closure or withdrawal - with an extra cost to you.
+Note: Some deposit accounts allow for early closure or withdrawal - with an extra cost passed over to you.